infosia/cgltf/README.md

 **For more in-depth documentation and a description of the public interface refer to the top of the `cgltf.h` file.**

-## Usage: Writing (VRM is not supported)
+## Usage: Writing
-When writing glTF data, you need a valid `cgltf_data` structure that represents a valid glTF document.
+When writing glTF (and VRM) JSON data, you need a valid `cgltf_data` structure that represents a valid glTF document.
 You can construct such a structure yourself or load it using the loader functions described above.
 The writer functions do not deallocate any memory.
 So, you either have to do it manually or call `cgltf_free()` if you got the data by loading it from a glTF document.

 Writing to file:
 ```c